-The best captivating complete perfect reads of selfless importance and relevance read as of September 2024
+The best captivating complete perfect reads of selfless importance and relevance read as of Mars 2025

-While reading through books and comics from best-of lists, the fun idea of comparing it all gave form to my own list of the best of both fiction and non-fiction books and comics.
+I started reading through books and comics from best-of lists I had missed.
+The need to compare and rank all gave form to this list of best of both fiction and non-fiction books and comics.

 Tags:

 My ranked list is below.
 The title, above, defines the scope for this list, which is basically a description of what I think is my taste in literature.
 My criteria seems to be that a great literary work or it’s literary importance is not enough, perhaps secondary.
-The work has to tell something of more unintuitive importance for the current world or a plausible future, though not necessarily explicitly.
+The work has to tell something of more unintuitive importance for the current world or a plausible future, through its story, themes or meanings.
 At the same time it has to captivate some what.

 Untangling the scope